colmhaugh/spanish-point/README.md

 - I also made the hero-text higher on tablets so it would look better.
 - There was not enough room on small devices for the 3 hotels to appear in a row so i put them in a column.
 - Some images were loading slowly so i lowered the quality of the image.
+- Copied the text to word doc and preformed a spell check to catch any errors.

 # Further testing
 - The Website was tested on multiple browsers including Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.